 Not only that, but he also collaborates and fully supports producers and retouches in the studios to create the best results.
 This has crafted his name in the still-life industry and has forged long-lasting relationships.
 He can produce incredible results for every client, thanks to his skills and experience.

-He has 12 years practicing in New York City, and now he has relocated to Los Angeles.
-He is presently using his craft as a product designer, which compliments photography and is also developing a line of artwork.
+He has 12 years of practicing in New York City, and now he has relocated to Los Angeles.
+He is presently using his craft as a product designer, which compliments photography and develops a line of artwork.
 He has been selected as a Hasselblad Ambassador in the USA.

 David LaChapelle is best known for his work in both the fine art and fashion industry.
 His images usually reference art history and also convey social messages.
 His skills have been famous because they are hyper-real and slyly subversive.